LeanM/custom-item-radio-select/README.md

 ### Example Item component to render

-To obtain a customizable radio selection of any type, this component requires the information that will be represented and how this information will be displayed.
-For this, the ItemRadioSelect component must be injected with a component that represents the existing information according to the developer's preferences.
+To obtain a customizable radio selection of any type, this component requires information that will be represented and how this information will be displayed as a radio button.
+Therefore, the ItemRadioSelect component must be provided with a component that represents the existing information according to the developer's preferences.

-So this component requires an array of data (the items of any type) and the component that will be rendered as a radio button for every of those items.
+Thus, this component requires an array of data (the items of any type) and the component that will be rendered as a radio button for each of those items.

-Let's consider the example where we fetch information about Products that have an ID, a name and a value.
+Let's consider the example where we fetch information about products that have an ID, a name, and a value.
 In this case, we have an array with the following items:

 ```tsx
 data = [